Wills & Estate Planning

 To help you sort out your estate after your death, you should have a plan in place for flexible probate services.

-(both including any legacies, and where required trusts for minor children in which assets are kept until they become at least 18 years old or an age you can specify).
+Either option includes any legacies, and where required trusts for minor children in which assets are kept until they become at least 18 years old or an age you can specify.